New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 For marketers, it also sets strict requirements for consent management, particularly around cookies and tracking technologies on websites and apps.
 This means businesses must obtain clear, informed user consent before collecting data, making privacy compliance essential for building trust and maintaining a competitive edge.

-The new Act is expected to enter into force on January 1, 2025, replacing the 2003 version, but the exact implementation date is yet to be confirmed.
+The new Act enters into force on January 1, 2025, replacing the 2003 version.

 Any website or app targeting Norwegian users, regardless of domain or location, must comply with the new cookie guidelines.